|Feature Films 1984 - present

 Dir.
 Frank DiPalma

 Joe proves he’s made of the right stuff when surprisingly cast as a hardcore military psycho in this action film that ends up playing like a slasher movie.
 Available on video.
-Also on cable as Operation Paratrooper.
+AKA Operation Paratrooper.

 Dir.
 Blake Edwards